PRIVACY NOTICE FOR H&R BLOCK'S FREE FILE WEB-BASED AND SOFTWARE-BASED TAX PREPARATION PROGRAMS AND SERVICES

 We collect certain information and usage data whenever you interact with us.
 This data may include which websites you visit, what you click on, and when you performed those actions.
 These activities may be performed by us or a service provider acting on our behalf.

-We, our affiliates, and service providers may use utilize web and wireless technologies to collect this information, remember you, and improve your experience.
-These web and wireless technologies include cookies and similar technologies.
+We, and our service providers, use commonly-used technologies, such as cookies or similar technologies to remember you and to improve your experience.
+These technologies include cookies and web beacons.
 We may receive reports on an individual or aggregate basis based on these technologies.
 You may opt-out of some of these technologies.

 - Cookies.
-We utilize a software technology called "cookies."
-Cookies allow us to customize our websites for you by placing small files on your computer or mobile device as you visit various components of our websites.
+Cookies are a commonly-used software technology that allow us to customize our websites for you by placing small files on your computer or mobile device as you visit various components of our websites.

 Cookies are small alphanumeric identifiers that a web server transfers to your computer via your Internet browser.
 When your Internet browser visits a web page, a cookie is set with a unique number.
 This number is recorded in a small text file that is transmitted to your computer and stored in the cookie directory of your hard drive.
 Then, when you visit each webpage on which the cookie technology is enabled, the website can recognize your browser as a unique user.